spong-e/image-finder/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run e2e`

+Launches the Playwright test runner.
+This will start app running on http://localhost:3000 and by default run the tests using a headless browser.

 ### `npm run build`